How to Lose Weight and Keep It Off

 One of the main reasons many people gain weight after a successful run is that they follow a weight loss diet for a specific period, and after the end of the diet plan, they go back to fad eating.

 Even after a 30-day weight-loss diet plan, you should continue restricting your diet to certain foods.

 Though you can occasionally treat yourself to your favorite carbs and sugars, ensure that they do not become part of your daily meal plan.

-Carbs and sugars contain hundreds of calories that quickly add back your weight.
+Carbs and sugars contain hundreds of calories that quickly add back to your weight.
 Moreover, eating high-carbohydrate meals leads to insulin release into the bloodstream.

 Insulin restricts fat cells from releasing fat for the body to burn as fuel resulting in weight gain.

 Dietary fat is vital for maintaining good health.
 It provides you with energy and aids in the absorption of vitamins by your body.

 However, certain forms of fat may contribute to the progression of cardiovascular diseases.
 Furthermore, unhealthy saturated fat contains many calories that might contribute to weight gain.

 What You Should Eat

 If you want to maintain your weight loss, you should instead replace carbs, sugars, and unhealthy fats with fiber-rich foods such as non-starchy veggies, fruits, whole grains, and beans.